 SOURCE: Saxena White P.A.

-BOCA RATON, FL--(Marketwire - Oct 19, 2012) - Saxena White P.A. has filed a securities fraud class action lawsuit in the United States District Court for the Southern District of Florida against Digital Domain Media Group, Inc. ("Digital Domain" or the "Company") (OTCQB: DDMGQ) on behalf of investors who purchased or otherwise acquired the common stock of the Company during the period from November 18, 2011 through September 6, 2012 (the "Class Period"), including purchases of Digital Domain's common stock in or traceable to the Company's November 18, 2011 initial public offering, (the "IPO").
-The complaint brings forth claims for violations of the federal securities laws.
+BOCA RATON, FL--(Marketwire - Mar 15, 2013) - Saxena White P.A. has filed a securities fraud class action lawsuit in the United States District Court for the District of Connecticut against Tangoe, Inc. ("Tangoe" or the "Company") (NASDAQ: TNGO) on behalf of investors who purchased or otherwise acquired the common stock of the Company during the period from December 20, 2011 through September 5, 2012 (the "Class Period").
+The complaint brings claims for violations of the Securities Exchange Act of 1934.

 You may obtain a copy of the complaint and join the class action at www.saxenawhite.com.
-If you purchased Digital Domain stock between November 18, 2011 and September 6, 2012, inclusive, you may contact Joe White or Marc Grobler at Saxena White P.A. to discuss your rights and interests.
+If you purchased Tangoe stock between December 20, 2011 and September 5, 2012, inclusive, you may contact Joe White (email@example.com) or Marc Grobler (firstname.lastname@example.org) at Saxena White P.A. to discuss your rights and interests.

-If you purchased Digital Domain common stock during the Class Period of November 18, 2011 through September 6, 2012, inclusive, and wish to apply to be the lead plaintiff in this action, a motion on your behalf must be filed with the Court no later than November 19, 2012.
+If you purchased Tangoe common stock during the Class Period of December 20, 2011 through September 5, 2012, inclusive, and wish to apply to be the lead plaintiff in this action, a motion on your behalf must be filed with the Court no later than April 30, 2013.
 You may contact Saxena White P.A. to discuss your rights regarding the appointment of lead plaintiff and your interest in the class action.
 Please note that you may also retain counsel of your choice and need not take any action at this time to be a class member.

 Saxena White P.A., located in Boca Raton, specializes in prosecuting securities fraud and complex class actions on behalf of institutions and individuals.
 Currently serving as lead counsel in numerous securities fraud class actions nationwide, the firm has recovered hundreds of millions of dollars on behalf of injured investors and is active in major litigation pending in federal and state courts throughout the United States.